prinum/RandomUtil/README.md

 # RandomUtil

-    This is useful for creating strings.
+    This is useful for creating random strings.

 ## Installation